jagarlamudijanakirammaneesh/NoInUPI/README.md

 Select NoInUPI
 Turn on the accessibility service

-3.Open your phones dialer and Dial *99# once to enable USSD banking Complete the setup if prompted.
+3. Open your phones dialer and Dial *99# once to enable USSD banking Complete the setup if prompted.

 4. You’re Ready, You can now use NoInUPI's banking features without an internet connection.